You are here

 Debara L. Tucci, M.D., M.S., M.B.A., is the director of the National Institute on Deafness and Other Communication Disorders (NIDCD), part of the National Institutes of Health, a post she assumed on September 3, 2019.
 She is the NIDCD’s first woman in this role and the institute’s fourth director since it was founded in 1988.
-Dr. Tucci oversees the NIDCD’s annual budget of approximately $459 million and leads the institute’s research and research training programs in hearing, balance, taste, smell, voice, speech, and language.
+Dr. Tucci oversees the NIDCD’s annual budget of $474 million (fiscal year 2019) and leads the institute’s research and research training programs in hearing, balance, taste, smell, voice, speech, and language.
 Discoveries in these areas can have a dramatic impact on the lives of the tens of millions of people with deafness and other communication disorders.

 Dr. Tucci has been recognized as a pioneer in her work to understand the causes and impact of hearing loss and to develop treatments to restore hearing.
 Prior to joining the NIDCD, she was on the faculty of Duke University Medical Center in Durham, North Carolina, since 1993, where she co-founded the Duke Hearing Center and directed Duke’s cochlear implant program.

 Receiving continuous NIH funding since beginning her academic career, Dr. Tucci’s early work examined the effects of conductive hearing impairment on central auditory system function in an animal model.
 Throughout her career, she has successfully combined clinical and surgical practice in otology, neurotology, and skull base surgery with basic, translational, and clinical research.